nthparty/nth.associates/README.md

 # nth.associates
-Client and server components for a secure data association and enrichment service.
+Client-side and service-side components for a secure data association and enrichment service.